-Entrepreneurs have faced an unprecedented year with the pandemic causing major disruptions to the way they operate.
+Entrepreneurs have faced major disruptions to the way they operate over the last few years.
 This now means that for many smaller businesses, Black Friday (as well as Small Business Saturday) holds a heightened level of pressure as they attempt to capture the attention of consumers during a second wave of restrictions.

 To help entrepreneurs make the most of this Black Friday traffic and ensure they are converting users to a sale, let’s take a look at the following five tips for e-commerce businesses to capitalize on the day.